-Industrial Maintenance: Bakersfield College is planning the implementation of the Bakersfield College Industrial Maintenance program is support of the northern Kern County communities it serves.
+Industrial Maintenance: Bakersfield College is planning the implementation of an Industrial Maintenance program to support northern Kern County communities.
 The planned growth will establish programs that meet industry needs.
-The program design specifically targets the job knowledge and skills needed in the area.
+The program design specifically targets the job knowledge and skills needed to support hiring in the field of industrial maintenance.
 The first step to implementing the program was to establish a welding program in Delano.
 The welding program is a key component to the Industrial Maintenance program foundation.
 Bakersfield College added a Delano Campus industrial arts faculty member to facilitate the growth of Career and Technical Education programs in northern Kern County.
-The new Bakersfield College Industrial Maintenance program will facilitate program planning and includes Industrial Technology faculty, and a soon-to-be-hired CTE Educational Advisor.
+The new Bakersfield College Industrial Maintenance program will facilitate program planning and includes Industrial Technology faculty, and a soon-to-be-hired Career and Technical Education Educational Advisor.
 The U.S. Department of Labor has a Trade Adjustment Assistance Program to increase attainment of certificates, degrees, and other industry-recognized credentials to better prepare workers for employment in high wage, high skill occupations.
 The Industrial Maintenance program will include a foundational Industrial Maintenance Certificate program.
 The certificate program will include: